Karnataka Bypoll results: Congress registers massive victory in Bellary

 Bengaluru, Nov 6: Congress candidate VS Ugrappa handed out a humiliating defeat to BJP candidate and former MP J Shantha in the byelection held for Bellary Lok Sabha seat.
+Ugrappa won by a margin of 2,43,161 votes.

 Also Read | Telangana elections: Wait gets longer as Congress set to announce candidate list on Nov 9

-Senior Congress leader Ugrappa got 4,06,367 votes in the LS seat held by Shantha's brother BJP leader B Sriramulu.
-Shantha polled 2,45,252 votes.
+Senior Congress leader Ugrappa got 6,28,365 votes in the LS seat held by Shantha's brother BJP leader B Sriramulu in 2014 election.
+Shantha polled 3,85,204 votes.
 Sriramulu had vacated the seat after successfully contesting the assembly election from Molakalmuru.

-Ugrappa leading over BJP's J Shantha by 1,00,723 votes in Bellary parliamentary seat after counting of votes for Round 6.
-According to reports, Shantha did not go to counting booths expecting a debacle in the election.

 The Bellary parliamentary seat has six Congress MLAs and 3 BJP MLAs.